 Lawyers at Hoogenraad & Haak have in-depth knowledge of digital media, film, television, music and social media.
 The team advises on content-driven collaborations and proceedings for publishers, artists and producers of music.

-Van Kaam‘s media division is managed by Bertil van Kaam and Remco Klöters, who have a distinguished reputation for successful defence in cases of defamation.
+Van Kaam’s media division has a distinguished reputation for successful defense in cases of defamation.
 As noted by one client, “They are thorough negotiators, very knowledgeable in the field of civil defamation cases and have an excellent track record in these matters.”
 The firm also successfully represented RTL Nederland in summary injunction proceedings related to a television production.

 Entertainment, advertising and copyright feature as core practice areas at De Vos & Partners.
 The mid-sized practice is involved in test cases involving copyright protection of digital products and the portrait rights of paid footballers in connection with broadcasting images of football matches on television.

-Alvin Khodabaks manages the Amsterdam TMT division of Clifford Chance, which provides transactional and regulatory advice on mergers and acquisitions, compliance, antitrust and competition.
-The firm focusses on cross-border work connected with sports, intellectual property, public policy and regulation.
+The Amsterdam TMT division at Clifford Chance, provides transactional and regulatory advice on mergers and acquisitions, compliance, antitrust and competition.
+The firm focusses on cross-border work connected with sports, intellectual property, public policy and regulation

 Freshfields Bruckhaus Deringer specialises in all aspects of media, IP and IT.
-The Amsterdam office, which is managed by Harald Spruit, has a primary focus on corporate and transactional matters.
+The Amsterdam office has a primary focus on corporate and transactional matters.
 Working on multi-jurisdictional cases, the team assists media clients on issues including regulation, data protection and advertising law.

 International media work at Greenberg Traurig includes entertainment, gaming, sports and marketing.
 The firm’s local emphasis on media incorporates copyright law, contractual aspects and litigation.
-Radboud Ribbert leads the IP and entertainment group.
-He specialises in copyright law and is known for his litigation experience.
-Peter van Langeveld is also highlighted for his work with gaming industry clients.
+The IP and entertainment group specialises in copyright law and is known for its litigation services.
+The firm is also highlighted for its work with gaming industry clients.